 Private international travel is much different than flying commercial.
 Will all the same rules apply?
 Do you still need a passport?
 Do you go through customs?
-Here are 7 tips for flying internationally on a private jet.
+Here are 7 tips for flying internationally on private jet charters.

 Traveling internationally for the first time is very exciting with a tad bit of scary.
 Why?
 If you have never done something before, you don’t know what to expect.